-- Climate: over the last week, there was light rainfall for most of the state, being moderate along the coast.
-For October, rainfall was average to above average for the southern parts of the state, while northern areas had very much above average rainfall.
-Note that rainfall during September was very much below average for the entire state with some of the driest conditions on record for the inland. - Three Month Forecast: for December 2017 to February 2018, rainfall predictions for NSW are for average precipitation for most of the state, with a slightly increased probability of below average in the north east.
-Maximum and minimum temperatures are expected to be above average for all the state.
-According to the BOM as of 21/Nov/17, the La Niña has increased to an alert level with a 70% chance of forming, although it is not expected that rainfall will be greater than normal. - Tidal: the next series of high tides that may result in Aedes vigilax hatching are due to occur over 2-8/Dec/17.
-It is worth noting that the spring tides are very high this year and with the dry conditions, enhanced hatching may occur. - MVEV models: the data relevant to both the Forbes' and Nichols' hypotheses have been updated to the end of Oct 2017 and both theories currently are inconsistent with past MVEV outbreaks. - Mosquito Numbers Inland: mosquito numbers were mostly 'low', although Griffith had a 'high' yield. - Mosquito Numbers Coast: surveillance activities are due to begin in December. - Mosquito Numbers Sydney: surveillance is due to begin in December. - Arboviral Isolates: there have been no isolates to date. - Chicken Sentinel Seroconversions: there were no seroconversions to MVEV or KUNV - Human Notifications: for the current fiscal year, there have been 187 RRV and 32 BFV notifications, this is around average for recent years.
+- Climate: over the last week, there was light rainfall across the state.
+For November, rainfall was average for much of the state.
+Heavy rains are forecast for Victoria and southern NSW for tomorrow, Saturday 2/Dec/2017, with 250mm of rains predicted to fall over the weekend. - Three Month Forecast: for December 2017 to February 2018, rainfall predictions for NSW are for average precipitation for most of the state, with a slightly increased probability of above average in the south east.
+Maximum and minimum temperatures are expected to be above average in the south of the state.
+According to the BOM as of 21/Nov/17, the La Niña has increased to an alert level with a 70% chance of forming, although it is not expected that rainfall will be greater than normal. - Tidal: the next series of high tides that may result in Aedes vigilax hatching are due to occur over the next few days, 2-8/Dec/17.
+It is worth noting that the spring tides are very high this year and with the dry conditions, enhanced hatching may occur. - MVEV models: the data relevant to both the Forbes' and Nichols' hypotheses have been updated to the end of Oct 2017 and both theories currently are inconsistent with past MVEV outbreaks. - Mosquito Numbers Inland: mosquito numbers were mostly 'low', although Griffith had a 'high' yield. - Mosquito Numbers Coast: surveillance activities are due to begin in December. - Mosquito Numbers Sydney: surveillance is due to begin in December. - Arboviral Isolates: there have been no isolates to date. - Chicken Sentinel Seroconversions: there were no seroconversions to MVEV or KUNV. - Human Notifications: for the current fiscal year, there have been 187 RRV and 32 BFV notifications, this is around average for recent years.

-Comment: numbers from the inland remain low and below average for this time of the year.
+Comment: mosquito numbers from the inland remain mostly low and below average for this time of the year.
 A La Niña alert has been released by the BOM, but it this is not expected to be intense or prolong, and have significant impact on rainfall levels.
+The heavy rains forecasted for Victoria are expected to impact southern NSW, which are likely to result in increased mosquito numbers.